certuna/Applescripts-for-Music/README.md

 This script does the next best thing: it simply allows you to add or remove an Explicit symbol (🅴) to the Song Title, so "Dick In A Box" becomes "Dick In A Box 🅴".

 ### How to install:
-1. Download the `Explicit to Song Title.applescript` file from this repository to your drive
+1. Download the `Explicit to Song Title.applescript` file from this repository to your drive and open it in Script Editor
+4. Save the script as `Explicit to Song Title.scpt`
-2. Put this file in `/Library/Music/Scripts` (all users) or `/Users/rickastley/Library/Music/Scripts` (one user).
+4. Put this file in `/Library/Music/Scripts` (all users) or `/Users/rickastley/Library/Music/Scripts` (one user).
 If the folder doesn't exist, create it. (note: for iTunes users, the folder is `/Library/iTunes/Scripts`)
-3. When you open Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`
+5. When you open Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`

 ### How it works in practice:
 Select the files you want to tag, start the script, click `Add` or `Remove`, and there you go.